Blog by Eric Allen Bell - God is Closer to You than Your Self

 Everything I have described to you thus far is rooted either in logic or in faith - faith being the belief in things unseen and faith being the absence of critical thinking.
 But it is critical thinking that separates us from the animals.
 There is another dimension of perception available to us and that is the field of pure knowing.
 Direct perception.

-The brain-body organism that thinks it is me - that is to say the accumulated collection of beliefs, experiences, biases, prejudices , opinions, sensations, longings, hopes, fears, and other perceptions which all add up - which all conspire to equal a "person"...
-This person has had glimpses of a Divinely perfect state of pure bliss.
+The accumulated collection of beliefs, experiences, biases, prejudices , opinions, sensations, longings, hopes, fears, and other perceptions which all add up - which all conspire to equal a "person"...
+This person has had glimpses of a divinely perfect state of pure bliss.
 The character that thinks it is Eric Allen Bell has thought himself to have had moments of clear God awareness.
-The person who I am often identified with has had a brush with total clarity from time to time, only to fall back into the survival-oriented, me-centered day to day existence that is life in the material world.
+The person who I am often identified with has had a brush with total clarity from time to time, only to fall back into the survival-oriented, me-centered, day to day existence that is life in the material world.

-Can one then, as a person living in the world, have direct perception of the Divine?
+So can one then, as a person living in the material world, have direct perception of the Divine?
 Can we experience continuous and conscious communion with Divine Source while living in this place we call the world?

 There is nothing unique about me posing this question to you.
 The question is as old as time itself.
 What is Enlightenment?

 How do you experience a continuous awareness of the Divine?
 If that which is Divine is infinite, and by its very nature it must be, then the Divine never loses its awareness of you.
 Therefore you are always constantly connected to God.
-The belief that you are apart from God is a state of ignorance.
+The belief that you are apart from God is a profound hallucination.

 So in an enlightened state one becomes aware of what already is.
 We awaken from our sleep.
-The awakened self already exists concurrent with the everyday mundane self who is generally unaware of who and what we are and where we came from.
+The awakened self exists concurrent with the everyday mundane self, who is generally unaware of who and what we are and where we came from.
 Little Self meet Big Self.

 The awakened self doesn't need to awaken.
-The Ego self, by definition cannot awaken, but will use so-called "spirituality" as a form of self help and decorate itself with its accomplishments, it's knowledge and its belief systems.
-It uses the spiritual experience as a means of avoiding anything spiritual at all.
+The Ego self, by definition cannot awaken, but will use so-called "spirituality" as a form of self-help and decorate itself with its accomplishments, it's knowledge and its belief systems.
+Ironically it uses the spiritual pursuit as a means of avoiding anything spiritual at all.